plasne/openid-connect/implementation.md

 ### Multiple Applications

-1. Follow steps 1, 2, 3, 5 (if you plan to use roles in any application), and 6 above to create the auth service application.
+1. Follow steps 1, 2, 3, 5 (if you plan to use roles in any application), and 6 above to create the primary application.

 2. Follow steps 1 and 4 above for each application you will be providing authentication for.